Do you have any feeding tips?

-There are two general approaches to switching dogs to raw foods – rapid and slow.
+There are two approaches to switching dogs to raw foods – rapid and slow.
 With healthy young dogs, the rapid method is typically the simplest and most successful.
-However, for older pets that have been eating commercial foods all their life or dogs with gastrointestinal problems, a slower transition is recommended.
+However, for older pets that have been eating commercial foods all their life or dogs with stomach problems, a slower transition is recommended.

 Rapid Switch.
 Most puppies, young and healthy dogs can switch to raw overnight using the “rapid” method.
 That is, yesterday you fed them kibble or canned food, and today you begin feeding them raw food.

 Slow Switch.
 The most successful slow transition method to a raw food diet is to begin switching your dog to a quality canned food.
 This can be done all at once or by mixing in the canned food with their dry food and gradually increasing the canned food content and decreasing the kibble.
 Try to eliminate the dry food as quickly as possible and begin mixing small amounts of raw food into the canned food.
 You may find your dog may need anywhere from 3 days to 2 weeks to make the full transition, depending on age, weight and activity level.
 If you are noticing loose stools early in the process, cut back on the amount of raw food being fed and increase it at a slower rate.